Note: This post contains affiliate links. To learn more about my affiliations, please see my Disclosure Statement.

 Q: Have you considered making your recipes sugar free / gluten free / vegan / paleo / etc.?

 Or why not become one of those bloggers?
 Not seeing enough [insert diet] blogs out there?
-Then it’s clearly a niche that needs filled.
+Then it’s clearly a niche that needs to be filled.
 If starting a food blog is something that interests you, I am perfectly happy to talk to you about it.
 (In case you haven’t noticed, I love talking about blogging.
 So it’s not a problem at all.
 Email me!)

 Q: Will you participate in my link party?